At Nadine Menendez trial, prosecutors portray her as 'partner in crime' with her convicted husband

 “Only the arrogance of the SDNY can be so cruel and inhumane,” Menendez added, referring to the Southern District of New York, where her trial is taking place.
 “They should let her fully recover!”

-Prosecutors said the couple was bribed in return for a variety of favors, including using the senator's influence to help some of them in their dealings with foreign governments.
-Menendez also was convicted of acting as a foreign agent for Egypt.
+Pomerantz said the couple was bribed in return for a variety of favors, including using the senator's influence to help businessman Wael Hana protect a monopoly over the inspection of meat exported to Egypt.
+Those dealings led Bob Menendez to be convicted at his trial of acting as a foreign agent for Egypt.

-Throughout his two-month trial, Nadine Menendez was mentioned repeatedly for her dealings with the businessmen.
+Throughout his two-month trial, Nadine Menendez was mentioned repeatedly for her dealings with the businessmen, including extensive text communications.
 One of them testified he bought her a luxury car after the senator tried to get New Jersey prosecutors to drop a criminal investigation involving one of his associates.

-In 2022, FBI agents raided the couple’s home in Englewood Cliffs, New Jersey, and found over $100,000 in gold bars and more than $480,000 cash stuffed in envelopes, shoeboxes, jackets and boots.
+The first witness on Monday, FBI Agent Aristotelis Kougemitros, described a 2002 raid on the Menendez home in Englewood Cliffs, New Jersey, that found more than $100,000 in gold bars and over $480,000 in cash in a safe, shoe boxes and in envelopes stuffed in coat pockets and boots.

 Bob Menendez said at trial that the gold belonged to his wife and the cash resulted from his habit of hoarding money after his parents fled Cuba in 1951 with only what they had hidden in a grandfather clock.